BatuhanUsluel/Spotify-Song-Announcer/README.md

 Does not use the spotify api which allows it to be used offline.

-Uses SwSpotify to get the song & pyttsx3 for text to speach.
+Uses SwSpotify to get the song & pyttsx3 for text to speech.

 Supported Platforms:
 + Windows